Abu-Sesay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that prints the current user.
+Write a script that changes the owner of the file hello to betty.